Health investors roll out unwelcome mat for Amazon's arrival

 “Everyone is still terrified of Amazon,” said Jeff Jonas, a portfolio manager focusing on healthcare for Gabelli Funds.

-Earlier on Tuesday, Amazon.com Inc (AMZN.O), Berkshire Hathaway (BRKa.N) and JPMorgan Chase & Co (JPM.N) announced they will form a healthcare company aimed at cutting costs for their more than 500,000 U.S. employees.
+Earlier on Tuesday, Amazon.com Inc, Berkshire Hathaway and JPMorgan Chase & Co announced they will form a healthcare company aimed at cutting costs for their more than 500,000 U.S. employees.

 Investors for months have fretted over a potential Amazon entry into healthcare delivery, particularly selling prescription drugs, with stocks periodically selling off on headlines anticipating a move by the massive online retailer.